example42/psick/README.md

 If you also want to install the recommended (Fabric, Vagrant, Docker) tools that can be used with the repo, run:

-    bin/setup.sh
+    bin/setup.sh               # Only if you want to install Fabric, Vagrant and Docker

 The script, installs and runs r10k and then uses Puppet to install the other software.

+Notes:

-You will be asked to confirm or skip each step.
-The script will use ```sudo``` for the operations that need root privileges.
+  - You will be always asked to confirm or skip each step.

+  - The script will use ```sudo``` for the operations that need root privileges.

-NOTE: Scripts are mostly tested on Mac and Linux environments.
+  - Scripts are mostly tested on Mac and Linux environments.
+On Mac some packages installations don't work.

+  - You can safely interrupt the scripts with CTRL+C at any time

-For unattended setups (typically in CI pipelines) you can skip confirmation requests with:
+  - For unattended setups (typically in CI pipelines) you can skip confirmation requests passing the argument auto:

+        bin/puppet_setup.sh auto
         bin/setup.sh auto

 ### Directory structure